smypmsa/RPA-Email-Responder/README.md

 It would be more convinient to set up a separate mailbox.
 You can enable forwarding all requests to the email trigger address generated in Conrol Room.
 The bot can reply to emails using the created mailbox.
 Save credentials to the mailbox as a secret in Control Room.

-To check the bot, please send requests to general@intelautoconsult.com.

 # Template: Python - Minimal

 This template leverages the new [Python framework](https://github.com/robocorp/robocorp), the [libraries](https://github.com/robocorp/robocorp/blob/master/docs/README.md#python-libraries) from to same project as well.